Review of LEED v4.1 draft EPD creditsA valiant attempt with serious casting flaws - and how to fix them

 This review is as much a review of the text to date, as a how-to guide for fixing the credits, and it follows our earlier review of the MRc1 Building Life-Cycle Impact Reduction credit.
 The review is based on the text as written and does not prejudge on intentions.
 One purpose of this review is to highlight a potential mismatch between intentions and the actual language to allow adjusting the latter for the final version v4.1

 Considering these supposedly minor version updates impact significantly all manufacturers and consultants, we chose to publish our analysis on the credits.

 The draft lowers the thresholds for the credit achievement, which is a benefit for most projects.

-At the same time, changes in Option 1 invalidate virtually all product-specific EPDs on the market today and generates substantial workload for consultants who will have to perform to do critical reviews on already verified EPDs.
+At the same time, changes in Option 1 invalidate most product-specific EPDs on the market today (excluding some US-based ones) and generates substantial workload for consultants who will have to perform to do critical reviews on already verified EPDs.
 This is easily fixed by reverting the problematic definition back to LEED v4 text.
 The text for industry-average EPDs was not changed, so those are not adversely affected by v4.1.

 The changes in the Option 2 multi-attribute optimization are generally positive.
 Yet, some improvement is clearly needed to ensure plants and comparisons are relevant for the purpose and the entire process does not fall prey to paper pushing.
 When every document requires a critical review or a third-party verification, a consideration for the actual benefit needs rigorous analysis.